Malika010/first-project/README.md

 ## How to run
 1. Install Python
 2. Open terminal/command prompt
-3. Run 'main.py'
+3. Navigate to the folder containing 'main.py'
+4. Run the command: 'python main.py'
-4. Follow instructions in the terminal
+5. Follow the instructions in the terminal
 ## Built With
 - Python 3